 Janie has diverse real estate and corporate expertise, with extensive experience representing national and local developers in the creation of planned unit developments, mixed-use projects and industrial, commercial, residential and conversion condominium developments.
 She regularly counsels developers and builders in the acquisition, financing, leasing, development and disposition of property, as well as in zoning and land-use proceedings.
 Janie also represents corporations and other legal entities, with substantial experience representing community associations, providing guidance on formation, merger and dissolution and general governance matters.
 Janie provides guidance to apartment owners and other housing providers on federal and local fair housing laws.
-She has represented schools, government entities and property owners in condemnation matters.
+She has represented community associations, schools, government entities, and property owners in condemnation matters.

 Janie is a regular contributor to Quorum and Common Ground magazines.
 Janie regularly presents CLE and other training programs.
 Prior to joining Hirschler, she practiced with MercerTrigiani LLP and Reed Smith LLP in Northern Virginia.
 While attending law school at George Mason University Antonin Scalia Law School, Janie was selected to serve as a Dean Scholar to assist with the instruction of legal writing principles to first year law students and worked as a law clerk at the Washington Metropolitan Area Transit Authority handling litigation matters.